quicwg/multipath/draft-ietf-quic-multipath.md

 and the number of concurrent path validation attempts is limited by number of issued connection IDs.
-This extension allows for multiple open paths that could in theory be migrated all at the same time.
-Further, multiple paths could be initialized simultaneously.
+This extension allows for multiple open paths that could in theory be migrated all at the same time, still limited by number of issued connection IDs for each path.
+Further, multiple paths could be initialized simultaneously, limited by the maximum number of allowed paths.

 Therefore, endpoints need to limit the maximum number of paths and might consider additional measures to limit the number of concurrent path validation processes